dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

 c66c..
 ```

-**Note**: The deploy command for airflow-composer now includes a *secrets-format* option.
-It allows to pass the a secrets in a single Airflow Variable as explained later.
+**Note**: The `deploy` command for airflow-composer now includes a *secrets-format* option.
+It allows
+to pass the secrets in a single Airflow Variable as explained later.

 Run the command `deploy` with the key `--secrets-format toml`: